Matt-Jones-Developer/ultimate_password_generator/README.md

 ## Roadmap

 1. complete all initial criteria
-2. improve on the existing features and add new ones
+2. improve on the existing features and add new ones [DONE]
-3. improve the UI and add my UX design principles
+3. improve the UI and add my UX design principles [DONE]
-4. build an advanced user log-in backend database that stores all the user data
+4. build an advanced user log-in backend database that stores all the user data [TODO]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>